Keto breath is real.

 This Swiss-made gum contains only natural flavors and a sweetener called xylitol.
-It’s totally free from aspartame and is perfectly safe for your keto diet.
+It’s totally free from aspartame and is perfectly safe for your ketogenic diet.

-The flavor lasts long enough to fix a keto breath, and six different tastes will never get you bored.
+The flavor lasts long enough to fix bad breath, and six different tastes will never get you bored.